About Janet McKenzie-

 Available through Orbis Books www.orbisbooks.com and www.amazon.com

-Janet McKenzie is the 2013 William Belden Noble Lecturer at The Memorial Church, Harvard University.
+Janet McKenzie was the 2013 William Belden Noble Lecturer at The Memorial Church, Harvard University.

-Holiness and the Feminine Spirit - The Art of Janet McKenzie was selected winner of the 2010, 1st place award for Spirituality (hard cover) by the Catholic Press Association at its annual meeting in New Orleans.
+Holiness and the Feminine Spirit - The Art of Janet McKenzie was selected winner of the 2010 First Place Award for Spirituality (hard cover) by the Catholic Press Association.

 Holiness and the Feminine Spirit